Checked and Unchecked Keyword in C#: A Complete Guide

 }

-v This means that overflow checking is disabled, and the result of an arithmetic operation that exceeds the range or capacity of the data type is silently truncated or wrapped around.
+If an operation exceeds the capacity of the data type, the result will be silently truncated or wrapped around.

 int x = int.MaxValue;